umbraco/UmbracoDocs/Extending/Language-Files/index.md

 As Umbraco is a continually evolving product it is inevitable that new text is added on a fairly regular basis to the English language version of these files and this may mean that some of the above languages are no longer up to date.

-If a translation is missing the key "alias" used will be shown within the user interface, as an example:
+If a translation is missing, the key "alias" used will be shown within the user interface, as an example:

 	[assignDomain]